esyede/rakit/packages/docs/data/arrays.md

 ### Arr::pluck()

-This method retrieves all values for a given key from an array:
+Retrieves all values for a given key from an array:

 ```php
 $array = [